Sean578-hub/Face-Recognition-mss-With-A-Lot-Of-People/README.md

-# Face-Recognition-mss-With-A-Lot-Of-People
- # Code discreaption
-Face Recognition System (Python)
+# Face Recognition System (Python)

+## Project Description
-This project detects and identifies faces in real time from a webcam feed.
+This project detects and identifies faces in real time using a webcam feed.
 It can recognize multiple people simultaneously using image encoding.

-Technologies:
+## Technologies
-Python
+- Python
-OpenCV
+- OpenCV
-face_recognition library
+- face_recognition library
-NumPy
+- NumPy